Initial Characterization of Active Transitioning Centaur, P/2019 LD2 (ATLAS), using Hubble, Spitzer, ZTF, Keck, APO and GROWTH Visible & Infrared Imaging and Spectroscopy: Introduction

-The recently discovered Jupiter co-orbital comet \ld \citep[][]{Sato2020CBET}, with a semi-major axis of 5.30 au, a perihelion of 4.57 au and aphelion of 6.02, may be another example of an object in the transition region between Centaur objects and Jupiter family comets.
-Initially reported as an inactive object by the ATLAS survey \citep[][]{Tonry2011} in 2019 June and designated by the Minor Planet Center as 2019 LD$_2$\footnote{\texttt{https://minorplanetcenter.net/db$\_$search/show$\_$object?utf8=$\%$E2$\%$9C$\%$93$\&$object$\_$id=P$\%$2F2019+LD2}}, it was discovered to be active by amateur astronomers\footnote{\texttt{http://aerith.net/comet/catalog/2019LD2/2019LD2.html}} and in pre-discovery images taken by ATLAS and in follow-up images of the comet taken by ground-based telescopes resulting in it being given the cometary designation \ld \citep[][]{Fitzsimmons2020MPEC}.
-Some Centaurs and Jupiter family comets have been observed to have co-orbits with Jupiter and become temporarily captured as Jupiter Trojans \citep[][]{Horner2006}, though such captures are typically relatively short lived. \ld is likely to be one such object - whilst technically its orbital elements resemble those of a Jovian Trojan, it is inherently unstable \citep[][]{Hsieh20202019ld2}, in stark contrast to the orbits of true Jovian Trojans, which are stable on timescales comparable to the age of the Solar system \citep[e.g.,][]{Marzari2002}, having most likely been captured as a result of Jupiter's migration during the Solar system's formation, 4.5 Gyr ago \citep[e.g.,][]{Morbidelli2005,Roig2015}.
+The recently discovered briefly Jovian co-orbital comet \ld \citep[][]{Sato2020CBET}, with a semi-major axis of 5.30 au, a perihelion of 4.57 au and aphelion of 6.02, may be another example of an object in the transition region between Centaur objects and Jupiter family comets.
+The comet will only spend $\sim$1 orbit in the dynamical configuration where it has a Jupiter-similar semi-major axis \citep[][]{Hsieh20202019ld2, Kareta2020RNAAS}.
+Initially reported as an inactive object by the ATLAS survey \citep[][]{Tonry2011} in 2019 June and designated by the Minor Planet Center as 2019 LD$_2$\footnote{\texttt{https://minorplanetcenter.net/db$\_$search/show$\_$object?utf8=$\%$E2$\%$9C$\%$93$\&$object$\_$id=P$\%$2F2019+LD2}}, it was discovered to be active by amateur astronomers\footnote{\texttt{http://aerith.net/comet/catalog/2019LD2/2019LD2.html}}.
+Pre-discovery images and follow-up images of the comet taken by ATLAS and other ground-based telescopes resulted in it being given the cometary designation \ld \citep[][]{Fitzsimmons2020MPEC}.
+Whilst technically some of the orbital elements of \ld such as its semi-major axis, resemble those of a Jovian co-orbital, it is inherently unstable in stark contrast to the stable orbits of Jovian Trojans, which are stable on timescales comparable to the age of the Solar system and are located at $\sim\pm$60$^\circ$ mean longitude with respect to Jupiter \citep[e.g.,][]{Marzari2002}.
+In addition, the Jovian Trojans have a different origin having most likely been captured as a result of Jupiter's migration during the Solar system's formation, 4.5 Gyr ago \citep[e.g.,][]{Morbidelli2005,Roig2015}.